Archive for Financial News

 SOYBEAN OIL Futures:

-SOYBEAN OIL Futures COT ChartThe SOYBEAN OIL large speculator standing this week came in at a net position of -32,522 contracts in the data reported through Tuesday.
-This was a weekly lift of 16,286 contracts from the previous week which had a total of -48,808 net contracts.
+SOYBEAN OIL Futures COT ChartThe SOYBEAN OIL large speculator standing this week recorded a net position of -56,442 contracts in the data reported through Tuesday.
+This was a weekly decline of -25,101 contracts from the previous week which had a total of -31,341 net contracts.

-This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bearish-Extreme with a score of 10.4 percent.
-The commercials are Bullish-Extreme with a score of 89.5 percent and the small traders (not shown in chart) are Bearish with a score of 21.9 percent.
+This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bearish-Extreme with a score of 0.0 percent.
+The commercials are Bullish-Extreme with a score of 100.0 percent and the small traders (not shown in chart) are Bearish-Extreme with a score of 18.3 percent.

 SOYBEAN OIL Futures StatisticsSPECULATORSCOMMERCIALSSMALL TRADERS